Skip to content

 Erie Hill — common questions

 Erie Hill is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 13km with 566m of ascent and takes most walkers 3-6 hours.
-Terrain: Smooth ridge grass with occasional peat hag in the dips.
+Underfoot: Smooth ridge grass with occasional peat hag in the dips.

 Where do I park for Erie Hill?